-Options added no further submissions in respect of the merits of the investigator's latest view.

-As no agreement could be reached the matter has been passed to me for a final decision.
+Options didn't provide any further submissions in response to the second view.
+And as no agreement could be reached, the matter has been passed to me for a final decision.

 What I've decided - and why

 I've considered all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this complaint.